dadeg/merge-request-risk-assessment/README.md

 >
 > ~~~
 > You are helping me adapt this merge-request-bot codebase for my own
 > environment.
-It currently has Indeed-specific assumptions (an Indeed
+It currently has assumptions that don't necessarily match what I need.
-> compliance flag called JSOX_COMPLIANCE, a sibling-repo `danbot` that
-> supplies the project list, and hard-coded Indeed GitLab URLs).
 I
 > want a clean, generic bot.
 >
 > STEP 1 — Ask me these setup questions, then wait for my answers